-Welcome back to Chawton House Library Conversations.
+Welcome back to Chawton House Library Conversations: July Podcast.
 First launched on Sunday 8 March 2015 while celebrating International Women’s Day, our monthly podcast is a round up of news, events and highlights, helping you stay connected with Chawton House Library wherever you are.

 This month we arrived to a packed house at Chawton House Library.
 Dr Paula Byrne, recent biographer of Jane Austen, gave an entertaining talk on Jane Austen in Hollywood.
 This was given as part of Regency Week, and members of the public accordingly donned their Regency dress and finery.
 There was even a pineapple reticule seen!
 The audience were treated to a discussion on why Jane Austen’s works are continually adapted for the screen.
 In the podcast Paula explains how the novels’ structure, wit and dialogue makes them perfect for the theatricality of film.
 She also discusses ‘post-heritage’ adaptations such as Clueless.
 This is a wonderful example of remaining faithful to Emma‘s theme, whilst also refreshing it for a new audience.
 Click to hear more about it!